hapax/hapax.github.io/assets/teaching.md

 Instead of dressing up shrubs, we should find a mountain to scale.
 If the mountain is too steep, find a nearby hill with a gentler slope and a partial view of the summit.
-In pure mathematics, the mountains are *theorems*, m
+In pure mathematics, mountains are things like theorems (important proven results), conjectures (important unproven results), and examples.
+Like Hardy says, one of the principle criteria for being "important" is being *beautiful*.

 #### Example: the mean value theorem